 What Are the Consequences of a Spinal Cord Injury?

 An incomplete injury happens when the spinal cord is only partially severed.
-When the injury is labeled complete, the spinal cord has been fully severed and the injured person has no function.
+When the injury is labeled as complete, the spinal cord has been fully severed and the injured person has complete loss of function.

 Incomplete Spinal Cord Injury

 It’s likely a person with a partial injury will retain some sensory function below the impacted site.
 Those feelings may come and go and will likely get stronger with the right medical treatment.
 Some patients are even able to move some of the muscles below the injury site.
 Chronic pain is commonly associated with this type of injury.